bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-certificates.md

 The script will load the environmental variables and request a certificate from Letsencrypt for each defined FQDN.

-If there’s no issues you should be prompted that **Existing data found .
+If there’s no issues you should be prompted the following: **Existing data found.
 Continue and replace existing certificate? (y/N).**

 ![Lets Encrpyt](/images/greenlight/v3/certificates/init-letsencrypt.png)